commercelayer/commercelayer-docs-api/resources/inventory_models/list_inventory_models.md

 ---
-description: How to fetch a collection of inventory models via API
+description: How to fetch a list of inventory models via API
 ---

 # List all inventory models